tbm98/flutter_good_ads/README.md

-TODO: Put a short description of the package here that helps potential users know whether this package might be useful for them.
+# good_flutter_ads

 ## Features

 * Banner
-** Auto config and load for you
+  * Auto config and load for you
-**Load safety with interval
+  *Load safety with interval

 * Interstitial
-** Load and safety with interval
+  * Load and safety with interval

 ## Getting started